 No High – But a World of Health Benefits

-Abundant source of easily digestible, natural protein
+An abundant source of easily digestible, natural protein

-Data revealed in a recent study where health records of over 130,000 people in a span of 30 years were examined; it was discovered that participants who did not consume any animal protein had noticeably lower death rates than regular meat-eating participants; that where there was an increase in every 3% caloric intake from plant protein, death risk was effectively cut down by 10%.
+Data revealed in a recent study where health records of over 130,000 people over 30 years were examined; it was discovered that participants who did not consume any animal protein had noticeably lower death rates than regular meat-eating participants; that where there was an increase in every 3% caloric intake from plant protein, death risk was effectively cut down by 10%.

 And there’s no question about it that cannabis seeds are the best natural source of plant-based protein that you might come across today.
 This is why since the 17 th century, farmers have been using marijuana seed mash to provide nutrition for their livestock – that is, before it became illegal.

-This also explains why hemp seed protein power is so popular now in bodybuilding circles.
+This also explains why hemp seed protein powder is so popular now in bodybuilding circles.
 Former Women’s UFC champion, Ronda Rousey, used to start off her mornings with some hemp hearts before hitting the gym for intense training bouts.

 Heart Health Booster